HNStaggs/Clinical-Trial-Gender-Gaps/README.md

 # Identifying Gender Gaps in Clinical Trial Research

 ## Project Background
 There is a historical gender gap in clinical trial participation.
-The NIH Revitalization Act of 1993 introduced the requirement for females to be in clinical trial research.
+The National Institutes of Health (NIH) Revitalization Act of 1993 introduced the requirement for females, in addition to underrepresented racial and ethnic minority populations, to be included in clinical trial research.
 The goal of this project is to classify the sex of participants in clinical trials from text descriptions of research goals pulled from the ClinicalTrials.gov API.
+More info about the API can be found here: https://clinicaltrials.gov/data-api/api.

 ## Methods
+Text descriptions of clinical research trials were refined through a series of text processing steps.
 Using natural lanaguage processing, classification models were trained and tested to examine disparities in research topics between studies focusing on females and those focusing on males.

 ## Model Implications
 Researchers can use the coeffcieints of these models to investigate gender representation in various fields and areas of study, aiding grant applications and literature reviews.
 Grant funding agencies can use the output of these models to invest money in areas of research with gender gaps.